giucris/yasp/docs/Usage.md

 #### YaspExecution and YaspPlan

 The main component of the YaspService module are `YaspExecution`, `YaspPlan` and of course the `YaspService`.

-A YaspExecution is a model that define an e2e ETL job executed by the `YaspService`.

 A YaspExecution define a `Session` that will be used to create the `SparkSession` and a `YaspPlan` that describe all data operations within the job.